rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/PlaceOrders/PlaceOrders.md

 order will be held until the required information becomes available.

-Where the price yielded by a price specification is not an exact multiple of a tick, it is rounded to the nearest more aggressive price for a buy, or to the nearest less aggressive price for a sell.
+Where the price yielded by a price specification is not an exact multiple of a tick, it is rounded to the nearest more aggressive price.

 ###  Base Price